helxplatform/translator-devops/helm/automat/Readme.md

-#The helm deployment for Automat
+Automat helm Chart
+---
+> [Source code for Automat](https://github.com/TranslatorIIPrototypes/KITCHEN/tree/master/KITCHEN/Automat)
+>
+> [Docker Image](https://hub.docker.com/repository/docker/renciorg/automat)

 ##Introduction
 This Chart deploys a single instance of Automat on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 Please reference the following repos for more information on Automat and the underlying docker container image.

-> [Source code for Automat](https://github.com/TranslatorIIPrototypes/KITCHEN/tree/master/KITCHEN/Automat)
->
-> [Docker Image](https://hub.docker.com/repository/docker/renciorg/automat)

 ## Prerequisites
 - Kubernetes 1.12+